2013 Golden Globe Awards: ‘Argo’, ‘Django’, ‘Les Mis’, ‘Game Change’, ‘Homeland’ & ‘Girls’ big winners

 Tina Fey & Amy Poehler ready for the Globes

 SNL pals Tina Fey and Amy Poehler are hosting the 70th Annual Golden Globe Awards.
 If you need proof that these two are the perfect match for the awards show look no further than this video here.
 Well, maybe a bit further; after the break you’ll find another clip plus a promotional image that wonderfully encapsulates the kind of wild spirit the 30 Rock and Parks and Rec stars will bring to NBC on January 13, 2013 at 8PM.
 Review the nominees here.
-(Click here for more…)
+Continue reading Tina Fey & Amy Poehler ready for the Globes

 2013 Golden Globe nods are in!